 St. Therese's Cousin Jeanne Guerin, Uncle Isidore Guerin, Aunt Celine Fournet Guerin, and Cousin Marie Guerin as a child and adult

 St. Therese's sisters Marie, Pauline and Leonie Martin

 St. Therese with outfits from prior to entering Carmel

 Instead of using glue dots, I have been giving my girls a little bit of poster tack for attaching the outfits, which works wonderfully, and they don't get frustrated with the paper tabs falling off the dolls so easily, yet it is easy enough to remove and change outfits.

-This book of dolls is available from Amazon, Sacred Heart Books and Gifts, and St. George Catholic Books.
+This book of dolls is available from Amazon or Sacred Heart Books and Gifts.

 Now I am looking forward to eventually purchasing the other books in the series to do the same, including the St. Joan of Arc Paper Dolls and Blessed Kateri Tekakwitha Paper Dolls...
 Maybe for my girls for Christmas!